ChrisBeep98/Nevado-trek-backend-V2.0/APIUSAGE.md

 7. **Cancellation** - Cancelled bookings free up capacity automatically

 This API allows comprehensive management of the booking system while maintaining data integrity and audit compliance.

+Let me clarify:

+  All bookings are created equal - they differ by the event they're on:

+   1. "Group booking": A booking that joins an existing public event with other customers
+   2. "Private booking": A booking that creates a private event initially (for a specific customer's group)

+  To answer your question: "Can I update a booking that's on a private event to be on a public event?"

+  Yes!
+You can do this using the transfer functionality:

+  Example workflow:
+   1. Current state: Customer A has a booking on a private event (Event X) for "Nevado del Tolima" on Nov 15, 2025
+   2. Action: Admin uses POST /adminTransferBooking/:bookingId to transfer Customer A's booking to a different event
+   3. Target event: A public event (Event Y) for "Nevado del Tolima" on Nov 10, 2025 that already has 2 other customers
+   4. Result: Customer A's booking is now on the public event with 3 total customers

+  What you're asking for is possible:
+   - From: Booking on private event (only Customer A's group on it)
+   - To: Booking transferred to public event (Customer A's booking now shares the event with other customers)

+  This is exactly what the adminTransferBooking endpoint does - it moves a booking from one event to another, regardless of whether the source or destination event is public or private.

+  The booking itself doesn't change - it just gets associated with a different event, and that event's visibility (public/private) determines if others can join.

+  Every time a single customer creates a booking via the POST /createBooking endpoint:

+   1. If no event exists for that tour and date → A new private event is automatically created
+   2. The booking is attached to that private event
+   3. Later, the admin can use POST /adminPublishEvent/:eventId to make that event public
+   4. Once public, other customers can join that event using POST /joinEvent

+  Step-by-step example:
+   1. Customer A books "Nevado del Tolima" for Nov 10, 2025 via createBooking
+   2. System creates:
+      - A new private event (Event X) for Nov 10, 2025
+      - A booking for Customer A on Event X (2 people)
+   3. Event X starts private: Only Customer A on it
+   4. Admin makes it public: Uses adminPublishEvent/:eventId for Event X
+   5. Now public: Customer B can join Event X via joinEvent
+   6. Result: Both Customer A (2 people) and Customer B (1 person) are on Event X (3 of 8 total)

+  So yes, every initial booking creates a private event that can be made public later!
+That's exactly how the system works.

+╰────────────────────────────────────────────────────────────────────────────────────╯

+✦ Based on the current implementation, here's what you can change in the booking details:

+  ✅ Items You Can Change via `PUT /adminUpdateBookingDetails/:bookingId`:

+  Customer Information:
+   - customer.fullName
+   - customer.documentId
+   - customer.phone
+   - customer.email
+   - customer.notes

+  Booking Details:
+   - pax (number of participants) - adjusts event capacity
+   - tourId (moves to a different tour)
+   - tourName (if you want to update it separately)
+   - startDate (if you want to move to a different date - would need to transfer to new event)
+   - price (manual price override)

+  With the enhanced `PUT /adminUpdateBookingStatus/:bookingId`:
+   - You can update status AND include customer/booking details via additionalUpdates field

+  ⚠️ What You CAN'T Change:
+   - bookingId (immutable)
+   - eventId directly (use transfer functionality instead)
+   - bookingReference (immutable)
+   - createdAt (timestamp - should not be modified)

+  📝 Example Request:
+    1 PUT /adminUpdateBookingDetails/{bookingId}
+    2 {
+    3   "customer": {
+    4     "fullName": "New Full Name",
+    5     "email": "newemail@example.com",
+    6     "notes": "Updated due to customer request"
+    7   },
+    8   "pax": 4,
+    9   "tourId": "newTourId123",
+   10   "reason": "Customer requested date and tour change" 11 }

+  This gives admins comprehensive control over booking details while keeping customer modifications secure through admin-only access.